Recipes from Italy

 Ingredients

-• To cook Torta Tenerina it's better to use a Springform Pan with Removable Bottom because it's easier to remove the cake without the risk of breaking it.
+• To cook Torta Tenerina use a 10 inch Springform Pan with Removable Bottom because it's easier to remove the cake without the risk of breaking it.
 Tenerina Cake is very delicate and even when cold it's impossible to take it out without making cracks; so absolutely don't turn it over!

 • Another tool that will be very useful for this recipe is a double boiler for melting chocolate and butter.